-Here you can customize your system's behavior towards updates.
-You can customize whether it checks for updates or not, if it should install important updates right away (without asking for your permission), if it should only download them, or if it should only notify you about them.
-You can also customize the frecuency with which your system checks for new updates.
+Here you can customise your system's behaviour towards updates.
+You can customise whether it checks for updates or not, if it should install important updates right away (without asking for your permission), if it should only download them, or if it should only notify you about them.
+You can also customise the frecuency with which your system checks for new updates.